jacobbriones1/jacobbriones1.github.io/_posts/2021-02-03-obj_det_detr.md

 excerpt: "A complete guide to Facebook’s Detection Transformer (DETR) for Object Detection."
 mathjax: true
 ---

-# Object Detection with Transformers

-*Published in The Startup on February 3, 2021*

-A complete guide to Facebook’s Detection Transformer (DETR) for Object Detection.

 ![Example output of DETR](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*hGcCmvb0iyOrVOooytKB_w.png)

 ## Introduction